Google Autocomplete Scraper — Bulk avatar

 • No search-volume data.
 Google Suggest does not return monthly search-volume estimates — only the suggestions themselves.
 Pair with a keyword-volume Actor or Google Keyword Planner for volume.

 • Locale is a request hint, not a guarantee.
-Google reserves the right to return general suggestions when locale-specific signal is sparse; obscure seeds in long-tail locales may return small or empty suggestion lists.
+Google may return general suggestions when locale-specific signal is sparse; obscure seeds in long-tail locales may return small or empty suggestion lists.

 • A–Z expansion only.
 This Actor expands seeds with a..z suffixes.
 Number suffixes (0..9), question modifiers (why, how, when), or comparison modifiers (vs, or) are not built-in — they can be passed as explicit seeds.

 • Concurrency capped at 2.
-The Actor deliberately limits in-flight requests to stay well below Google's documented 100/sec naive rate limit.
+The Actor deliberately limits in-flight requests to stay well within the Suggest endpoint's tolerances.
 Very large runs (10k+ tuples) will take time; budget accordingly.

 • 7-day default storage retention on the Apify FREE tier.
 Export your dataset immediately after the run or upgrade for longer retention.

 • No private / signed-in suggestions.
-Personalized suggestions tied to a Google account are out of scope — this Actor reflects the unauthenticated public Suggest endpoint.
+Personalised suggestions tied to a Google account are out of scope — this Actor reflects the unauthenticated public Suggest endpoint.

 ❓ FAQ